Business Startup CostsUpdated March 2026

 Share:XFLRWE

 Scranton, PA is smaller city where a rust-belt economy in transition, with new investment gradually replacing departed manufacturing jobs.
 That economic DNA directly affects what you'll pay for start a gym, which runs slightly cheaper here than in the typical American city — about 11% below average.
-With a median household income of $38K and a local market shaped by a more relaxed labor market where service providers compete on price as much as reputation, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $38K and a local market shaped by a more relaxed labor market where businesses compete on price as much as reputation, the pricing picture here is more nuanced than a single number suggests.

 Typical Cost Range in Scranton